cltl/FrameNetNLTK/README.md

 What if I want to edit?
 For now, this is not implemented.
 The easiest is to remove the LU and add it with the changes.

-Step 5: query the lexicon
+Function 5: query the lexicon
 ```python
 from FrameNetNLTK import load
 my_fn = load(folder='test_lexicon')